cheddarchestnut/barley-hall/README.md

 - Clickable table layout to explore seating positions
 - Simple quiz for self-testing
 - Fully responsive layout for desktop and mobile
-- Designed for ease of use by all age groups

 ## Technologies Used